SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 How can we quantify the stability of a component?

-One way way is to count the # of depeendencies that enter and leave the component.
+One way way is to count the # of dependencies that enter and leave the component.
 This will give us a **positional stability**.

 * Fan-in: Incoming dependencies.
 * Fan-out: Outgoing dependencies.